Neats29/neats29.github.io/source/_posts/podcasts.md

 tags:
 ---

 Podcasts are like having a thousand different mentors available to you at your convenience.
 It is one of the things that makes me incredibly excited to be alive right now.
-I’ve made a list of some of my favourite episodes from different podcasts I enjoy, for anyone who would like to sample each podcast.
+I’ve made a list of some of the best episodes of my favourite podcasts.

 ## The Tim Ferriss Show
 <img src="/2019/01/24/podcasts/timferriss.jpeg"